Sport Club do Recife: Stadium

-Better known as Ilha do Retiro, it is the club's current stadium, and is Located in the neighborhood of Ilha do Retiro in Recife.
-It was considered the best stadium until the construction of the Arena Pernambuco, which is currently the bestthe Northeast, because of its structure and FIFA standards.
+Inaugurated on 4 July 1937, it is the club's current stadium, and was named after club president Adelmar da Costa Carvalho, but is better known as Iilha do Retiro due to the neighborhood where it is located.
+The stadium has a maximum capacity for 30,000.
+It was considered the best stadium in Northeast Brazil until the construction of the Arena Pernambuco in 2013, which is currently the best the Northeast because of its structure and FIFA standards.